RailcardsBusiness

 Want to travel from Grenoble to Gstaad by train?
 Start your journey with us.

-The train from Grenoble to Gstaad usually takes 7 hours 12 minutes on average to travel 116 miles (187 km), although the quickest services can take as little as 5 hours 24 minutes.
-You can expect to find 15 trains per day running on this popular route.
+The train from Grenoble to Gstaad usually takes 7 hours 41 minutes on average to travel 116 miles (187 km), although the quickest services can take as little as 5 hours 24 minutes.
+You can expect to find 16 trains per day running on this popular route.
 As there aren’t any direct services running between Grenoble and Gstaad, you’ll need to make 2 changes on your way to Gstaad.
+SBB are the main train operator on this route and will whisk you to Gstaad in no time.

 To help you get the best train deals, we'll highlight the cheapest train ticket prices from Grenoble to Gstaad in our Journey Planner.
 Just remember, the sooner you book your tickets, the more you'll save!